-When you meet Nathan, ask him how he first got started playing an instrument?
+When you meet Nathan, ask him… How did he first get started playing an instrument?
 When did he first start playing with ROCO?
 What book is he currently reading?

 An internationally celebrated soloist and chamber musician, clarinetist Nathan Williams has recently been praised for his “sublime control”, “silky sound”, and “dazzling technique”.
 He is the principal clarinetist of the River Oaks Chamber Orchestra in Houston and, along with pianist Audrey Andrist and violinist James Stern, is a founding member of Strata, a trio that for more than 20 years has been honing and, through regular commissions, augmenting this ensemble’s repertory.
 Strata’s latest commissions include works by Stephen Paulus, which the trio premiered in Merkin Concert Hall, and by Kenneth Frazelle, which Strata premiered on the Secrest Series in Winston-Salem, NC.
 Most recently, Strata participated in a commissioning consortium for a new trio by Libby Larsen which they will premiere in March, 2016.